 The administration has finally decided to accept for review 23andMe’s health report for bloom syndrome, a serious inherited condition that results in short stature and susceptibility to multiple cancers early in life.
 23andMe posted to its blog that they are “pleased to be moving forward with the FDA.”

-In related news, the Food and Drug Administration also announced last week that it will begin to regulate lab developed tests.
+In related news, the Food and Drug Administration also announced last week that it will begin to regulate lab-developed tests.
 These are lab tests that are neither marketed directly to consumers nor licensed to commercial labs, but made in-house at individual labs for use by that lab or a single client of that lab.
 The regulations will be phased in over nine years and focused first on the highest-risk tests that have the greatest consequences for health and treatment.
 They made this announcement on July 31 as a part of a congressionally-required heads up to its draft guidance on the matter which will be released 60 days after the announcement.
-The Food and Drug Administration had first announced that it was considering such regulations in 2006 but was met with opposition from industry and legislators that has significantly slowed down the process.
+The Food and Drug Administration had first announced that it was considering such regulations in 2006 but was met with opposition from industry and legislators that have significantly slowed down the process.

 Last week’s announcement prompted various reactions a group of clinical and pathology lab directors from leading university hospitals wrote a letter contending that the new regulations would stifle innovation because clinical tests may need to be quickly updated based on new data, but some disease advocacy groups and a trade group for already-regulated commercial test manufacturers felt that these regulations are necessary to ensure accurate results and generate better treatment decisions.

-As the story of 23andMe shows, consistent and amicable communication with the FDA, especially with new technologies and business-models, is crucial to ensuring that device companies don’t run into any surprises as they build their business.
+As the story of 23andMe shows, consistent and amicable communication with the FDA, especially with new technologies and business models, is crucial to ensuring that device companies don’t run into any surprises as they build their business.
 You need the right liaison, who is familiar with both the agency you are seeking approval from (or may need to seek approval from) and the technology that you are developing.

 However, problems could be solved with help of RegDesk Alerts™